tambapps/groovy-shell-user-manual/import-aliases/index.md

 import httpclient
 ````

-Each import alias has a script that runs and adds some functions in some objects, by using
+An import alias can have a script that runs when imported to (for example) add some functions in some objects, by using
 Groovy meta-programming